NCAR/geocat-examples/CONTRIBUTING.md

+> **Warning**
+>    This version of the gallery uses experimental features from [geocat-viz](https://github.com/NCAR/geocat-viz>).
+We advise against using this version of the gallery to learn how to make visualizations, as it will be minimally maintained for plotting accuracy.
+However, we still want to provide it as a sneak peak for the GeoCAT user community.
+To see the latest stable version of the gallery, click on the version at the bottom of the contents panel on the left and select ``latest``.

 Please first refer to [GeoCAT Contributor's Guide](https://geocat.ucar.edu/pages/contributing.html) for overall contribution guidelines (such as detailed description of GeoCAT structure, forking, repository cloning, branching, etc.).
 Once you determine that a function should be contributed under this repo, please refer to the